• Skip to primary navigation

 When I first got started with my Traeger, burnt ends were one of the first meals I made.

-Any cut of meat that has a really high amount of fat will work to make burnt ends.
+Any cut of meat that has a high amount of fat will work to make burnt ends.
 In addition to making them with brisket, and pork belly, you can make them with pork shoulder too.

 Smoked Pork Belly Burnt Ends - My favorite thing to make in a smoker